A partnership between the Foundation and CA Romania to support microfinance

 “As of March 16, 2020, our business is continuing as usual.
 We have not yet seen any impact on loan repayments in Cambodia, particularly in Siem Reap and Phnom Penh.
 However, we expect some increase in Siem Reap starting later this month.
 In this part of the country, however, our clients live primarily in rural areas.
 Our exposure to tourism, hospitality, and the service industry is minimal.” – Cambodian Microfinance Institution

 “Indirectly, the exchange rate is becoming very volatile due to the epidemic.
-We are seeing an increase in demand for microloans in US dollars and a decrease in demand in local currency, which is affecting the volume of loans we can disburse.” – Myanmar Microfinance Institution
+We have an increase in microloan requests in US dollars and a decrease in requests in local currency, which affects the volume of loans we can disburse.” – Myanmar Microfinance Institution

 Liquidity problems are anticipated.
 Indeed, non-repayment by microcredit beneficiaries could hinder the ability to disburse new loans.
 Rising provisions for risks and potential losses are seen as an obstacle to securing new financing from traditional lenders.

-“Loan default leads to decreased liquidity.
-Yes, we have taken steps to mitigate this potential situation.” – Malian Microfinance Institution
+"Loan default leads to decreased liquidity.
+Yes, we have taken measures to limit this potential situation" - Malian microfinance institution

 Microfinance sector calls for appropriate measures